2600hz/kazoo/applications/crossbar/doc/faxes.md

 #### Create an outgoing fax

 Create a fax document that includes where to find the document to send.
 These are fetched by the `fax_jobs` worker and distributed to `fax_worker` processes.
+You can fetch the status of the created job using the `faxes/outgoing/{FAX_ID}` path

 > PUT /v2/accounts/{ACCOUNT_ID}/faxes